2024 Serbian local elections: Užice

 Results of the election for the city assembly of Užice:

 Twenty-two of the thirty-three candidates elected on the Užice Tomorrow list were endorsed by the Serbian Progressive Party, three by the Socialist Party of Serbia, two each by the Serbian Party Oathkeepers and the Social Democratic Party of Serbia, and one each by United Serbia, the PUPS, the Serbian People's Party, and the Serbian Radical Party.

 Five of the eight candidates elected on the Užice Democratic Front list were endorsed by the Democratic Party; the other three were endorsed by Serbia Centre.
 Of the four candidates elected on the We Choose the Fight, We Choose Užice list, two each were endorsed by the Green–Left Front and the People's Movement of Serbia.
-Of the two candidates elected on the For a New Užice list, one each was endorsed by the New Democratic Party of Serbia and the New Face of Serbia.
+One candidate each elected on the For a New Užice list was endorsed by the New Democratic Party of Serbia and the New Face of Serbia.

 Former parliamentarian Ivana Parlić of the People's Party led the Patriotic Coalition list.
+Bogoljub Zečević of the Movement for the Kingdom of Serbia appeared in the second position.

 The Serbian Progressive Party's alliance formed a coalition government with Healthy Serbia, and incumbent mayor Jelena Raković Radivojević of the Progressive Party was confirmed for a new term in office on 1 July 2024.